 Colorado Mega Reflector (TG 310759 / 720-D) – The reflector is currently down and being reconfigured.

 Access the Colorado Mega system via DMR, DSTAR, C4FM or Wires-X.

-Wires-X repeater, node and PDN users: Link your device to the Colorado Mega 40895 Wires-X room.
+Wires-X repeater, node and PDN users – Link your device to the Colorado Mega 40895 Wires-X room.

-Yaesu C4FM radio users via a hotspot (Pi-Star, Openspot, etc…), change your YSF Reflector to 23160.
+Yaesu C4FM radio users via hotspot (Pi-Star, Openspot, etc…) – Use YSF Reflector 23160 US ColoradoMega.

-- K0PRA DStar Repeater: http://k0pra.parkerradio.org/
+- K0PRA Mestaa’ėhehe Mountain DStar Repeater: http://k0pra.parkerradio.org/

-- N0KEG VHF MMDVM Repeater: http://vhf.n0keg.com:8080
+- N0KEG VHF MMDVM Repeater: http://vhf.n0keg.com

 Colorado Mega Reflector Tips and Tricks:

-- Let the system drop – At any point in time there are no fewer than 10 devices linked together.
+- Let the system drop – At any point in time there are no fewer than 40 devices linked together.
 Some on the internet, some via RF.
 The latencies amongst all of these links can vary from 10s or 100s of milliseconds and in some cases a full second or two.
 After hearing a transmission, don’t quick key the system like you would on a single analog FM machine.
-All of the devices involved need to completely drop.
+All of the devices involved need to completely drop when crossing modes.
 If all the links don’t get a chance to drop, you may only re-key half the system or none of it at all.
 Be patient and let the system drop for a full 1 to 2 seconds before replying to a QSO or during busy times like net check-ins.

 - Let the system come up – The opposite is also true.
 The system needs ample time to key up 3 different digital modes on dozens of machines.
 After the key-up command makes it to a particular device, the RF transmitter on these machines need a few hundred milliseconds to settle down and make a clean transmission.
-So when keying up the system, key the mic and count 1-mississippi in your head before actually speaking.
+So when keying up the system, key the mic and count 1-Mississippi in your head before actually speaking.
 This will prevent the 1st part of your transmission from being cut off.